GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I start with drawing the data structures, and I spend a lot of time thinking about them.
-I also think about what the program has to go through before I start writing code.
+> ### As numbers are reduced to the simplest principles, like 0 and 1, a wonderful order is apparent throughout.
 >
-> ~ *Gary Kildall*
+> ~ *Gottfried Wilhelm Leibniz*

 ---
 ## 🏎 Quick Facts